Missoula County, Montana: History

-Missoula County, Washington Territory was incorporated in 1860, when this area was still part of Washington Territory.
+Missoula County was incorporated in 1860, when this area was still part of Washington Territory.
 Missoula County encompassed present-day Missoula and Deer Lodge Counties, as well as a large area of land north and south of present-day Missoula County.
 Hell Gate Town, the county seat, was at the confluence of the Clark Fork and Bitterroot Rivers.

 The area encompassing today's Missoula County became part of the United States as a result of Oregon Treaty of June 14, 1846.
 It was part of the Oregon Territory's Clark County, which replaced the District of Vancouver September 3, 1844.
 The territory was divided on March 2, 1853, with Clark County becoming part of the new Washington Territory.
 Clark County was divided the next year to create Skamania County, which a month later was divided to create Walla Walla County, which was further divided in 1858 to create Spokane County.
 On December 14, 1860, Missoula County was carved out of Spokane County with the first county seat at Hell Gate.
 The county made up the region between modern-day Idaho and the Continental Divide north of the 46th parallel.
 When Idaho Territory was created in 1863 it adopted Missoula County as the territory's 3rd county on January 16, 1864, with more or less the same boundaries and Wordensville (present Missoula) established as the county seat.
 This first county consisted of all or part of current Ravalli, Missoula, Granite, Deer Lodge, Silver Bow, Powell, Mineral, Lake, Sanders, Lincoln, Flathead, and Glacier Counties.

 Missoula County became a part of Montana Territory when the territory was organized out of the existing Idaho Territory by Act of Congress and signed into law by President Abraham Lincoln on May 26, 1864.
 At this time Deer Lodge County (today Deer Lodge, Granite, Silver Bow, and Powell Counties) was cut out of Missoula.
 The creation of Flathead (today Flathead and Lincoln Counties) and Ravalli Counties in 1893, Powell in 1901, Sanders in 1905, Mineral in 1914 and finally Lake County in 1923 gave Missoula its present borders.